-The South Florida Water Management District is to be commended on its effort to develop a state-of-the-art regional-scale water-management model for South Florida.
+The SFWMD is to be commended for its effort to develop a state-of-the-art regionalscale water-management model for South Florida.
 The Regional Simulation Model (RSM) is a significant improvement over the currently used Water Management Model (WMM).
 The object-oriented approach in RSM makes it easier to maintain and improve, capable of simulating a wider variety of processes, and capable of incorporating a more complex set of water-management rules.
 The unstructured grid capability of the RSM provides increased spatial resolution that should lead to more accurate simulation results.
 The extensible property of the RSM over the WMM should increase the model's longevity by readily facilitating the addition of new features over the lifetime of its use.